Ce1s/pecanctf-steg-resources/README.md

 ## PYTHON STEGANO LIBRARY
 A Python programming language library which can be imported into scripts to solve steganography challenges.

+## SPECTOGRAPHIC
+Turn an image into sound whose spectrogram looks like the image.
+Find it at: shttps://github.com/LeviBorodenko/spectrographic

 # GUIDES FOR STEG CTF CHALLENGES